As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 Ark of Covenant

-In the Bible, the Ark of the covenant was constructed by Moses following command from God.
+In the Bible, the Ark of the Covenant was constructed by Moses following command from God.
 It was made from shittim wood (acacia), had four golden rings attached to the four corners, and two golden cherubim sat on the top.

-It housed the two stone tablets containing the ten commandments, a pot of manna, and Aaron’s rod.
+It housed the two stone tablets containing the Ten Commandments, a pot of manna, and Aaron’s rod.

 The Ark was later used as a symbol of God’s promise to David and housed in Solomon’s Temple.